Georgia restricted transgender care for youth in 2023. Now Republicans are seeking an outright ban

 More recently, the Kansas House on Tuesday debated a gender-affirming care ban for minors that also includes puberty blockers.
 It expects to take a final vote tomorrow.
 The bill is expected to pass but be vetoed by Democratic Gov. Laura Kelly.

 Watson, a physician, had said last year that allowing the use of puberty blockers was a way of letting transgender minors wait until adulthood before making decisions they couldn't reverse.
-But Watson said Monday that he instead wants people to go through puberty in hopes their gender dysphoria will dissipate, calling puberty blockers a conveyor belt to gender transition.
+But Watson said Monday that he instead wants people to go through puberty in hopes their gender dysphoria will dissipate.

-“Really almost exclusively when they are used, (people) do go on to a sex change operation or surgery or sex change hormones,” Watson said.
+“On reflection, I thought this was appropriate to make it so minors would not be using puberty blockers,” Watson said.

 Opponents, though, say Watson is trying to force transgender minors to go through puberty that doesn’t align with their gender identity and take away the rights of parents to decide what is best for their children.